-Why do my scripts send email from an address ending with @tigertech.net?
+Why do my scripts send email from an address ending with @tigertech-hosted-site.net?

-Some scripts may appear to send email from the address firstname.lastname@example.org.
-This happens if you use a script that sends mail without properly specifying the "Return-Path" address (also called the "envelope sender" address).
+Some scripts may appear to send email from the address email@example.com.
+This happens if you use a script that sends mail without properly specifying the "Return-Path" address (also called the "envelope sender" address) or “From” header address.

-A message's Return-Path is separate from the "From:" address.
+A message's Return-Path is separate from the “From” header address.
 These two addresses are used for different purposes:

 - The Return-Path address is used by mail servers to return "bounced" messages when there is a problem.
 For technical reasons, the Return-Path address needs to be an address ending with your domain name.

-- The "From:" address is the address that recipients will see and respond to.
-It can be any email address you want — even an address @aol.com or @gmail.com, for example.
+- The “From” header address is the address that recipients will see and respond to.
+It can be any email address and name you want.

-If your script doesn't manually specify the Return-Path address, our system creates one for you by combining your domain name with "@tigertech.net" (such as email@example.com).
-Our mail system will forward any messages sent to firstname.lastname@example.org to the administrative contact for the account, ensuring that you receive any bounced messages.
+If your script doesn't manually specify either of these address, our system creates a default address for you by combining your domain name with "@tigertech-hosted-site.net" (such as firstname.lastname@example.org).
+Our mail system will forward any messages sent to email@example.com to the administrative contact for the account, ensuring that you receive any bounced messages.